 Wet bag and change of clothes

 Have you ever experienced a diaper blow out on a plane?
 We have.
-Luckily we had a wet bag and a fresh onesie so our baby didn’t have to spend the rest of the flight wearing her own poop or wearing nothing at all.
-You never know what could happen.
+Fortunately, we had a wet bag but we didn’t have a change of clothes!
+I know, parent fail… Our baby spend the rest of the flight wearing nothing but a diaper.
+Don’t be like us.
 Your baby could throw up, spit up, poop, or spill something.
 An extra outfit is a necessity.
 And the wet bag will prevent the nasty clothes from touching everything else in your carry-on.

 An extra shirt for you